-SSS also wanted to create an outdoor space that met the needs of the school children.
-Implementing a similarly resourceful approach, they contacted us to transform a neglected plot of land adjacent to the school into a playground.
-This playground aimed to provide a safe play space for all the different age groups attending the school, from toddlers to young children.
-As a place where both Lebanese and Syrian children could come together, the playground represented a space of social cohesion, a value strongly advocated by the school.
-SSS also envisioned that over the weekend and holidays, the space could be used as a public garden by the residents of Ghazze.
+The REA project implemented in Al-Makassed school represents an excellent example of a sustainable and resourceful education intervention.
+Rather than building a new infrastructure, SSSE refurbished the existing school premises, making improvements that benefited both the Lebanese and Syrian children.
+Implementing a similarly resourceful approach, in 2017 SSSE contacted us to transform a neglected plot of land adjacent to the school into a playground.
+This playground aimed to provide a recreational space for all the students from different age groups, nationalities, and gender.
+As a place where both Lebanese and Syrian children could come together, the playground represented a space for enhancing social cohesion.
+SSSE also envisioned that over the weekends and holidays, the space could be used as a public park by the wider community of Ghazze.

-The playground was well-received by the community who were grateful for the efforts of the volunteers that participated in its implementation.
-It gives a new character to the school as a lively and colourful space designed to be a permanent recreation and educational space for the town of Ghazze.
+In line with our values of supporting local businesses, the playground was constructed using local materials and labour.
+The community was grateful for the efforts of the volunteers who participated in its implementation.
+This playground gave a new character to the school as a lively and colourful space designed to be a permanent recreational and educational space for the town of Ghazze.

 In 2022, five years after the construction of Basma playground, we got the chance to work again with SSSE on its maintenance.
 New design elements were also incorporated to address the school’s and community’s needs such as the addition of a new shade to cover the amphitheatre.

 We received your application and we will be in touch soon.
 In the meantime please consider subscribing to our newsletter: